Chapter 19 – Leaving Japan 1968, and the lesson of the Thai car industry

 It is one of my great regrets that I never got it written up properly.

-Normally, a country like Thailand seeking to industrialise has only one path – concentrate on creating low-tech industries able to take advantage of low labour or raw material costs.
+Normally, a country like Thailand seeking to industrialise has only one path – concentrate on creating low-tech industries, textiles usually, able to take advantage of low labour or raw material costs, and hope to be able find export markets.

 It is a miserably slow existence, especially since there are dozens of other backward economies in the world all trying to do the same thing.